PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 ASD people are less able to distinguish truth from lies, which increases risks of being manipulated<ref>https://www.sciencedaily.com/releases/2018/05/180522114817.htm</ref>.

-## Neoteny

-The human self-domestication hypothesis suggests that humans evolved to be friendlier and more cooperative by selecting their companions depending on their behavior.
-There are genetic similarities between humans and domesticated animals in their genes.
-There is evidence to suggest that modern humans, due to genetic differences affecting neural crest cells, have more prosocial cognition and a retracted face relative to other extinct humans in the course of our evolution.
-This suggests that the self-domestication hypothesis is true<ref>https://phys.org/news/2019-12-experimental-genetic-evidence-human-self-domestication.html</ref>.

-Human childhood is uniquely prolonged among primates and mammals.
-While most mammals become self-sufficient within months or a few years, humans require over a decade.
-This is an adaptation rooted in life history theory, where in humans a significant portion of early life energy is devoted to brain development rather than physical growth or early reproduction.
-Abilities such as problem-solving, language and cultural transmission cannot be inherited genetically alone, and must be taught through extended periods of learning and interaction.
-Humans also exhibit secondary altriciality, meaning that even at birth infants are significantly more helpless than those of other species.
-This evolved as a tradeoff due to bipedalism and the limitations of the human birth canal<ref>https://www.psychologytoday.com/gb/blog/raising-resilient-children/202505/why-kids-take-so-long-to-grow-up</ref>.

-There is a significant number of genes showing neotenic expression in humans compared to chimps and rhesus macaques, suggesting that in some regions of the brain humans are developmentally delayed.
-Humans, having delayed gray matter volume maturation, may as a result have an extended period of neuronal plasticity associated with active learning, providing humans with additional time to acquire knowledge and skills.
-Gene expression is delayed in humans regarding a number of neurological traits/features<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC2659716/</ref>.

-In humans, brain development is retarded compared with other primates, especially in some association areas.
-Neurons in these areas remain structurally immature throughout their lifespans and show an increase in the expression of the genes which deal with metabolism and the activity and synaptic plasticity in adulthood.
-The retention of juvenile features in some adult neurons has occurred in areas related to episodic memory, planning and social navigation.
-The increase in aerobic metabolism in these neurons may lead however to higher levels of oxidative stress, thus favoring the development of neurodegenerative diseases which are exclusive, or almost exclusive, to humans, such as Alzheimer's disease<ref>https://onlinelibrary.wiley.com/doi/10.1002/ajhb.21225</ref>.

-From the middle pleistocene to recent times, there has been craniofacial feminization in homo sapiens (reduction in average brow ridge projection and shortening of the upper facial skeleton).
-This reflects changes in average androgen reactivity (lower levels of adult circulating testosterone or reduced androgen receptor densities), which in turn affect the evolution of enhanced social tolerance.
-This coincides with the past 200,000 years of human cultural evolution witnessing the persistent establishment of behaviors involving innovation, planning depth, and abstract and symbolic thought, or what has been called “behavioral modernity”<ref>https://www.researchgate.net/publication/271799237_Craniofacial_Feminization_Social_Tolerance_and_the_Origins_of_Behavioral_Modernity</ref>.

-There is some evidence to suggest that humans also have become genetically more oriented towards self control as they evolved, which might also help to explain higher prosociality<ref>https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2020.00134/full</ref>.

 ## Activism

 Economic affluence, state capacity, women as a percentage of the total labor force and left corporatism (left party control and higher neocorporatism) contribute to greater aggregate protest potential.
 Ethnic grievances stemming from economic discrimination and percentage of protestants also contribute positively while language dominance suppresses protest potential<ref>https://www.jstor.org/stable/20628335?seq=1</ref>.